IBM/ACE-RISCV/README.md

 ACE-RISCV is an open-source project, whose goal is to deliver a confidential computing framework with a formally proven security monitor.
 It is based on a [canonical architecture](https://arxiv.org/abs/2308.10249) and targets RISC-V with the goal of being portable to other architectures.
 The formal verification efforts focus on the [security monitor](security-monitor/) implementation.
 We invite collaborators to work with us to push the boundaries of provable confidential computing technology.

-**This is an active research project, without warranties of any kind.**
+**This is an active research project, without warranties of any kind.** Please read our [paper](https://arxiv.org/abs/2308.10249) to learn about our approach and goals.

 We are currently building on RISC-V with hypervisor extentions.
 We will adapt the AP-TEE extension once it is ratified.